COVID-19 takes its toll on Orange County employment numbers

-ANAHEIM (KABC) -- The coronavirus pandemic continues to take a toll on the economy across the Southland.
-In Orange County, the unemployment rate is a little more than 12%.
-And in Anaheim the number is even higher: 15%.

-"The theme parks, the hotels, and then you throw in our convention center, is really the major driver of our economy," said Mike Lyster, Chief Communications Officer, City of Anaheim
+"The theme parks, the hotels, and then you throw in our convention center, is really the major driver of our economy," said Mike Lyster, Chief Communications Officer of Anaheim

 The city of Anaheim sees an average of 25 million visitors a year.
 That number in 2020 has been cut by at least half.